-The pyramid field of Abu Sir is situated in the desert between Giza and Saqqara and right next to the modern village of the same name.
+The pyramid field of Abu Sir is situated in the desert between Giza and Saqqara, right next to the modern village of the same name.
 The Abu Sir pyramids are synonymous with the 5th Dynasty – a group of rulers who tried, but couldn’t quite recapture the splendor of their predecessors.
-Be that as it may, the mysterious site has plenty of surprises in store for those who manage to arrange a visit.
+Be that as it may, the mysterious site has plenty of surprises in store for those who manage to visit.

 Several pyramids were initiated at Abu Sir (‘Place of Osiris’), but only three remain standing.
 Despite postdating the pyramids of Giza by several decades, the Abu Sir pyramids look like mounds of rubble in comparison.
-Perhaps it’s unfair, though, to judge a site that’s been victim to constant looting and quarrying since its foundation in the 25th century BC.
+While these pyramids were much smaller to begin with, the site has also been victim to looting and quarrying since its foundation in the 25th century BC.